| Home | Overview | Spelling | Grammar | Usage | Translate |

 Peoplese

-past-participles.
-Prefixes with unique fixed meanings.
-Any prefix before a hyphenette (half-length hyphen) has one and only one meaning.
-For example, “dis-” means “reverse the action of the following root verb”, so “dis-button” means to un-do what had been previously buttoned.
-“Re -” means “again”, so re-sell” means “again sell”, sell to somebody else.
-Not only are the meanings of prefixed words instantly clear, those prefixes can be attached to any root word.
-(For details and list, click on "Grammar" → “Prefixes”.)
-Suffixes with unique fixed meanings.
-Like hyphenated prefixes, each hyphenated suffix has a unique meaning.
-For example, “-ward” means “in the direction of” the preceding noun”.
-E.g. out-ward, down-ward, school-ward, Paris-ward, Mars-ward, God-ward.
-“Toward” isn’t hyphenated because it doesn’t mean “in the direction of `to’”.
-Likewise “-ness” converts any adjective into a noun, as in “messy-ness”.
-(For details and list, “Grammar” → “Suffixes”.)
+Derivative freedom.
 A big advantage of hyphenated prefixes and suffixes assigned to unique fixed meanings is that they can be applied to any words, not just words already in a dictionary.
+Unlimited derivative possibilities are available in Peoplese.
+Words such as "daredevil۔ish", "milktoast۔y", "orangie۔ish", "perfume۔y", "smell۔able", "non۔wear۔able".
 When forming new words we try to utilize prefixes and suffixes as much as possible, because the new hyphenated word is instantly recognizable and requires no memorization.
-Derivative freedom.
-Unlimited derivative possibilities are available in Peoplese.
-Words such as "daredevil۔ish", "milktoast۔y", "orangie۔ish", "perfume۔y", "smell۔able", "un۔wear۔able" MS Word spell-check red-lines as errors, and a grammar teacher would mark them wrong, but any intuitively understandable derivative is permitted in Peoplese.
 Familiar & Formal Pronouns.
-An endearing feeling results when a Spanish-speaking acquaintance, referring to you, switches from usted to tú: the relationship just took a subtle shift to warmer.
-She∙he for the first time used the familiar form of “you”, the pronoun used within all families and between close friends.
-Now it’s up to you to respond, if you accept her∙his subtle offer of friendship, you may respond at the next available opportunity by referring to her∙him as tú.
+An endearing feeling results when a Spanish-speaking acquaintance, referring to you, switches from usted to tú; the relationship just took a subtle shift to warmer.
+For the first time he used the familiar form of “you”, the pronoun used within all families and between close friends.
+Now it’s up to you to respond, if you accept his subtle offer of friendship, you may respond at the next available opportunity by referring to him as tú.
 That warm language feature – available in varying degrees also in Hindi, Russian, Portuguese, French, German, i.e. many of the main languages and more than 40 others – is not available in English, but it is available in Peoplese.
 (For details, “Grammar” → “Pronouns”.)
-Elimination of Language Idiosyncrasies That Prolong Gender Bias.
+Elimination of Language Idiosyncrasies that Prolong Gender Bias.
 In Peoplese, the genderless pronoun "ta" (from Mandarin Chinese) is used when the speaker/writer does not want to specify gender.
 E.g., "Carpentor want۔d -- ta must have at least four years experience."
 Function Nouns.
 Are Jian-guo and Neville personal names of males or females?
 Unless you speak Chinese or French, you probably don’t know.
 Is a farmer necessarily a man?
 In the emerging one-world society where many women are finally allowed to choose any career, when writing or speaking about somebody, the reader or hearer doesn’t necessarily know the gender.
 Functional things in Peoplese end in “or”, as examples “amplify۔or” (a thing which amplifies) and “blend۔or” (a thing that blends).
 Similarly, a "farm۔or" is someone of either gender who farms, while a "farm۔ort" is a male farmer, and a "farm۔orm" is a female farmer.
 Similarly, golf۔or, hike۔orm, inform۔ort, kidnap۔orts, perform۔orms.
 And “murder۔eer” (somebody who has been murdered), “insult۔eerm” (a female who has been insulted).
 “Foreignor” isn’t “somebody who foreigns”, but Peoplese assigns the neutral functional ending “or” anyway, althought without the hyphnette, because it identifies a person; so “foreignorms” are female foreignors.
+Noun endings -ort and -orm exist to clarify gender only when necessary; they are optional; the root word is neutral by default.
 (For details, “Grammar" → “Function Nouns”.)

 Words.

-Mid-dot words are at the heart of language simplification – discussed
+memorization.
+They are at the heart of language simplification –

 (and listed) in the Grammar and Creating New Words sections.
 On a